MichaelPaulukonis/obscurus/README.md

 - the text is both obscure and obscured
 - a portion of a text cycles through the screen, pieces covered or revealed

+## keys

+Arrow-up/Arrow-down - change amount of black squares space - pause n - increment all values while paused.
+NOTE: values incrase, but image may not change. i - random image of 5 pre-loaded (or drag-n-drop your own) s - save 200 image frames (press again while saving to cancel) t - switch to another of 20 pre-loaded texts o - grid outline on/off r - randomize values g - randomize image position c - load 20 new texts w - fill white on/off e - color on/off

 ## Roadmap

 - switch between color/black and white